 - Discuss the positive approaches that your company is taking to correct known problems

-- There are other main points depending on your specific contract
+- Any other main points depending on your specific contract

-If you are tasked with how to respond to a show cause letter, government contractors should primarily focus on addressing the fact that any cure notice issues or failure to make progress disputes have been resolved.
+If you have to respond to a show cause letter under FAR 49, government contractors should primarily focus on ensuring the resolution of any cure notice issues or failure to make progress disputes.
 Each case is different.
-Therefore, unless you are an expert and doing this, you may want to seek professional help.
-You must also include details to support your conclusion.
+Therefore, unless you are an expert and doing this, you may want to seek professional help from an experienced government contract attorney.

-- If the government has waived the delivery date, then state this in your show cause response.
+- If the government waives the delivery date, state this in your show cause response.

-- If you are represented by an attorney, he or she should articulate why a termination for default would not be in the government’s best interest, or unsupportable on appeal would also help in the response.
+- If an attorney represents you, he or she should articulate why a termination for default would not be in the government’s best interest, or unsupportable on appeal would also help in the response.

-- You should respond by presenting a plan and schedule showing the contracting officer how and when you will accomplish the rest of the contract.
+- You should respond by presenting a plan and schedule showing the contracting officer how and when you will accomplish the remaining contract.
 The more detailed the better.

-The government often issues a show cause letter as an initial step to a termination for default phase.
-Therefore, the contents of the show cause response are extremely important.
+Tip: When it comes to knowing how to write a show cause notice reply, the government often issues a show cause as an initial step to a termination for default phase.
+Therefore, the contents of your show cause response are extremely important.

-- Respond by showing why the contract should not be terminated.
+- Respond by showing why the government should not terminate the contract.

-- Address issues where the government has contributed to the problem.
+- Address issues where the government contributed to the problem.

-- Provide extensive detail about your intentions to solve the alleged problem.
+- Provide extensive details about your intentions to solve the alleged problem.

-Although you want to state reasons why the show cause notice for non-performance may not have been appropriate, the bulk of the reply should be focused on a detailed plan of action.
+Although you want to state reasons why the show cause notice for nonperformance may not have been appropriate, the bulk of the reply should focus on a detailed plan of action.

-- If you only discuss why the government’s show cause was a mistake, appeal courts will agree with a termination for default decision simply because your show cause response did not meet the technical or substantive legal requirements.
+- If you only discuss why the government’s show cause was a mistake, appellate courts will agree with termination for default decision simply because your show cause response did not meet the technical or substantive legal requirements.

-An example of when a show cause notice comes about is if the time remaining in the contract delivery schedule is not sufficient to permit a reasonable “cure” period of 10 days or more.
+An example of when a government contracting cure notice comes about is if the time remaining in the contract delivery schedule is not sufficient to permit a reasonable “cure” period of 10 days or more.
 Here, the agency may issue a show cause letter.

 Construction contract show cause letters are common in federal contracting.
-In addition to the required detailed response, and example of a good response could be the contractor showing how construction delays were beyond its control and showing that the delays were caused by the government or some other reason beyond the contractor’s control.
+In addition to the required detailed response, an example of a good response could be the contractor showing how construction delays were beyond control and showing that the government caused delays or some other reason beyond the contractor’s control.

 - On appeal to the various courts, issues related to an issued cure notice and show cause letter can be tricky and fact-based.

 Government contractors often make the mistake of arguing with the agency in their response with nothing else.
-Although a response to either a cure notice or show cause letter should have a substantive and legal basis for the agency’s error, the bulk of the response should be focused on telling the agency how you will resolve the allegations (although this should not be looked at as an admission).
+Although an answer to the show cause letter or government cure notice should have a substantive and legal basis for the agency’s error, the bulk of the response should focus on telling the agency how you will resolve the allegations (although they should not consider this an admission).

 Although there may be grounds for contesting each notice, it is important not to base your entire response solely on making the argument as to why you should not have to comply.
 This can prove costly if you have to appeal the contracting officer’s final decision.